exoplatform/exo-documentation/docs/ManageTasks.rst

 How to search for a task?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Searching for a task is made the same in both tabs: TASKS and under a project.
+Searching for a task works the same within the TASKS tab and within a project.

 To search for a task you can either use the filter field allowing to search a task through a keyword or use the filter drawer which allows to make
 an advanced search with multiple criteria.
 It also allows to group and sort tasks.